Glossary of wrist movements

 At impact, the left wrist will be flat and level, while the right wrist will be bent and level.
 At address, most golfers hold their hands centrally between their thighs with the butt end of the club pointing at the belt buckle, and in this position both the left and right wrists will be slightly dorsiflexed (bent).

-Homer Kelley in his TGM book, refers to the rotational movements of supination/pronation as wrist motions, and he uses the term "turned" to signify any wrist rotational motion that occurs in a rightwards-direction (supination of the right hand and pronation of the left hand) and the term "rolled" to signify any wrist rotational motion that occurs in a leftwards-direction (supination of the left hand and pronation of the right hand).
+Homer Kelley in his TGM book, incorrectly refers to the rotational movements of supination/pronation as wrist motions, and he uses the term "turned" to signify any wrist rotational motion that occurs in a rightwards-direction (supination of the right hand and pronation of the left hand) and the term "rolled" to signify any wrist rotational motion that occurs in a leftwards-direction (supination of the left hand and pronation of the right hand).
 "Vertical" refers to the neutral position when the wrist is neither turned or rolled.